mongodb-js/mongosh/README.md

         --host [arg]                           Server to connect to
         --port [arg]                           Port to connect to
         --version                              Show version information
-        --shell                                Run the shell after executing files --nodb                                 Don't connect to mongod on startup - no 'db address' [arg] expected --norc                                 Will not run the '.mongoshrc.js' file on start up
+        --quiet                                Silence output from the shell during the connection process --shell                                Run the shell after executing files --nodb                                 Don't connect to mongod on startup - no 'db address' [arg] expected --norc                                 Will not run the '.mongoshrc.js' file on start up